kubernetes-sigs/kustomize/kyaml/openapi/README.md

 create a directory kubernetesapi/v1212 and store the resulting swagger.json and swagger.go files there.

+#### Precomputations

+To avoid expensive schema lookups, some functions have precomputed results based on the schema.
+Unit tests ensure these are kept in sync with the schema; if these tests fail you will need to follow the suggested diff to update the precomputed results.

 ### Run all tests

 At the top of the repository, run the tests.